In need of support? Let us know! Click here to take a Survey of Supports to Increase Access

-The purpose of the Office for Pastoral Ministry with Persons with Disabilities is to affirm the Baptismal promise of individuals with disabilities to participate in the life and mission of the Church and the Church’s promise to support each person in this, by working on structures to support this at the parish level through collaboration with parish and archdiocesan leadership, individuals with disabilities and their families.
+The function of the Office for Pastoral Ministry with Persons with Disabilities is to affirm the Baptismal promise of individuals with disabilities to participate in the life and mission of the Church and the Church’s promise to support each person in this, by working on structures to support this at the parish level through collaboration with parish and archdiocesan leadership, individuals with disabilities and their families.
+It also seeks to support families on their faith journey.
 It does this through: Education, Advocacy, Affirmation, Accompaniment and Networking.
-It also seeks to support families on their faith journey.
-This includes individuals with intellectual, developmental, learning and/or mobility disabilities, mental illness, people who are blind or have low vision.
+This includes individuals with intellectual, developmental, learning and/or mobility disabilities, mental health conditions, and people who are blind or have low vision.

 This work is informed by input from individuals with disabilities and those who love them and is grounded in the vision of the United States Catholic Conference of Bishops as expressed in the Pastoral Statement of U.S. Catholic Bishops on Persons with Disabilities, and the mission of the Archdiocese of Newark.